HOW TO PLAY OMAHA HI-LO

 Combinations: 1,302,540

-Unlike the standard game of Omaha, Omaha Hi-Lo has the possibility of a split pot, with half going to the best traditional, or ‘high’ hand, and the other half going to the best ’low’ hand.
-Note that there will always be a high hand—this is where your poker hand rankings cheat sheet will come in handy; high hands are the same as Hold’em and PLO—but there won’t always be a qualifying low hand.
+Unlike the standard game of Omaha, Omaha Hi-Lo has the possibility of a split pot, with half going to the best traditional, or ‘high’ hand, and the other half going to the best ’low’ card poker hand.
+Note that there will always be a high hand—this is where your poker hand rankings cheat sheet will come in handy.
+High hands are the same as in Hold’em and PLO—but there won’t always be a qualifying low hand.
 The low hand only comes into play if the final bet is called and there is a showdown.

-You can use different combinations of two cards from your hand to make your high hand and your low hand, but in each hand you must have two from your hand and three from the community cards to make up your five-card hand.
+You can use different combinations of two cards from your hand to make your high hand and your low hand.
+However, in each hand you must have two from your hand and three from the community cards to make up your five-card hand.
 If a player has both the best ‘low’ and ‘high’ hands, the player will win the whole pot.

-But let’s not get ahead of ourselves.
-The rules are as follows.
-This is where you’ll need to pay attention; the low hand requires a little more explanation, especially if you’re a split-pot or hi-lo newbie.
+But we shouldn't get ahead of ourselves, no siree.
+The rules are as follows and will require your full attention.
+Why?
+Well, the low hand requires a little more explanation, especially if you’re a split-pot or hi-lo newbie.

-Much like its Pot-Limit cousin, the goal is to make up the best five-card hand.
-BUT here’s the twist.
-Because the pot is split, players have to make up the best five-card high hand and the best five-card low hand, using exactly two hole cards and three community cards.
+Much like its Pot-Limit cousin, the goal in Hi-Lo is to make up the best five-card hand.
+BUT here’s the twist: because the pot is split, players have to make up the best five-card high hand and the best five-card low hand, using exactly two hole cards and three community cards.

 In Omaha Hi-Lo Poker, each player is dealt four private cards.
 Only that player can use those particular cards.
 In addition to those four cards, five community cards are dealt in the middle of the table for all players to use.